aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** learning as I go
 **Date:** January 27, 2010 at 16:40

+(head respectfully bowed....)
+Your excellency,
-(head respectfully bowed....)Your excellency,We've survived far worse dictatorships than living under the rule of your kind and genteel soul.
+We've survived far worse dictatorships than living under the rule of your kind and genteel soul.
 I'll gladly make do with my humble weekly version of AF if it means that your exclusive use of DIT2 to harness and project your power will overtake the current numbskulls who are perverting our governments.
-I'll gladly make the sacrifice in the service of mankind!A grateful DIT sheeple
+I'll gladly make the sacrifice in the service of mankind!
+A grateful DIT sheeple

 ---